 7. What is a baby puffin chick called?

 These colourful creatures flock to the islands and rock outcrops of the west to spend the summer months there to breed and feed their pufflings on the local cuisine of sand eel and sprat.

-8. What type of creature is this odd looking fellow recently found off Galway?
+8. What type of creature is this odd looking fellow found last year off Galway?